Scholarships and Awards

 Each major in CALS selects an outstanding graduating student for their major, and all seniors who plan to graduate in May, August, or December of the current academic year, with a GPA of 3.4 or higher, are eligible to be nominated by HNFE faculty.
 The awardee will be selected based on outstanding performance in several or all of the following areas: academic achievement, extracurricular activities, leadership positions, and contributions of service to the university and/or community.

-Carol B. Papillon Dietetic Scholarship: $1000 (opened in fall for awarding the following semester)
+Carol B. Papillon Dietetic Scholarship (opened in fall for awarding the following semester)

 HNFE alumna Ellen Coale and her husband, Charles Coale, established this scholarship to honor Carol Papillon for her outstanding service to the dietetics field.
 The award is given to a junior or a senior dietetics major who is preparing for a dietetic internship, is committed to the profession of dietetics, and has financial need.

-Brenda H. Rohe Dietetic Scholarship: $7900; if two recipients are selected, the amount will be split (opened in spring for awarding the following academic year)
+Brenda H. Rohe Dietetic Scholarship (opened in spring for awarding the following academic year)

 Given by the Rohe family in honor of Brenda Rohe, a graduate of the HNFE's dietetics program, the scholarship is given to a rising junior or senior dietetics major from southwest Virginia or North Carolina who has demonstrated academic achievement, extracurricular leadership, community service, and talent for a career in Dietetics.
 Applicants must have a permanent residence in North Carolina, or one of the following Virginia counties/cities to be eligible: Bland, Buchanan, Carroll, Craig, Dickenson, Floyd, Franklin, Giles, Grayson, Henry, Lee, Montgomery, Patrick, Pulaski, Roanoke, Russell, Scott, Smyth, Tazewell, Washington, Wise, or Wythe.

-Sebolt Fitness/Wellness Research Award: $500, one to two awards total (opened in fall for awarding the following semester)
+Sebolt Fitness/Wellness Research Award (opened in spring for awarding the following academic year)

-Forrest Thye Scholarship: one or two awards of $625/$1250 (opened in spring for awarding the following academic year)
+Forrest Thye Scholarship (opened in spring for awarding the following academic year)

 Established to support student learning and experience in research, preference for first year awards will be given to rising sophomores.
 Successful applicants will show strong academic achievement (3.0 or above); remain committed to performing undergraduate research during their time at Virginia Tech; are willing to participate in a yearly course, which includes both oral and written presentation of their research projects; and promote an environment of diversity and inclusion.